 Controls the default PCP value.
-All frames are classified to a PCP value of 0-7.
-The default is 0.
+All frames are classified to a PCP value.

 If the port is VLAN aware and the frame is tagged, then the frame is classified to the PCP value in the tag.
 Otherwise the frame is classified to the default PCP value.

 Controls the default DEI value.
-All frames are classified to a DEI value of 0 or 1.
-The default is 0.
+All frames are classified to a DEI value.

 If the port is VLAN aware and the frame is tagged, then the frame is classified to the DEI value in the tag.
 Otherwise the frame is classified to the default DEI value.